rei/rei-cedar-docs/docs/components/grid/README.md

 - Apply responsive rules to the grid and its contained content at relevant breakpoints including S (≥ 768px) and M (≥ 998px)
 - Complete and optimize the layout for the widest L (≥ 1232px) viewport width
 - Inspect responsive displays “in between” each breakpoint for how content responds across the fluid spectrum

-## Accessibility

-To ensure that usage of this component complies with accessibility guidelines, do the following:

-- Low-vision users should be able to increase the size of the text by up to 200 percent without breaking the layout

-This component follows WebAIM’s accessibility guidelines:

-- [WCAG SC 1.3.2: Meaningful Sequence](https://www.w3.org/TR/WCAG20/#content-structure-separation-sequence): Cedar Design System does not provide for flexbox’s order property.
-Reverse order or reordering of items is not allowed.
-Content must be presented in a correct reading sequence to comply with accessibility standards

 </cdr-doc-table-of-contents-shell>
 </template>